Life Insurance Calculator: How Much Coverage Do You Need In 2026?

 Universal Life Insurance

-Another permanent kind of Life Insurance is Universal Life, which is more flexible compared to Whole Life Insurance.
+Universal Life Insurance offers flexibility in premium payments and death benefits, with a cash value component that is subject to investment performance and policy charges, which remains true in 2026.
 You can vary the premium payments and death benefits, and it also features a cash value you can invest in; therefore, it would appeal to that individual who is seeking an opportunity to have lifelong protection and possible investment.

 Pros of universal Life Insurance: